+Their homes are versatile.
 The spotted hyena can live in a range of habitats, including grasslands, woodlands, deserts, mountains, and forests found across sub-Saharan Africa.
-The largest population of spotted hyenas live in the Serengeti (Tanzania) and Kruger National Park (South Africa).

-Unlike other mammals, spotted hyena sleep in dens but do not use them for resting.
-Instead, they find shaded tree canopies or other animals’ vacant holes during the day.
+Unlike other mammals, spotted hyenas sleep in dens but do not use them for resting.
+Instead, they find shaded tree canopies or other animals’ vacant holes.

-If they cannot find their usual prey, spotted hyenas have been known to hunt and eat fish, snakes, birds, and vegetable matter.
+If they cannot find their usual prey, spotted hyenas might hunt and eat fish, snakes, birds, and vegetable matter.

-Hyenas also make 10 other vocalization sounds to communicate with other members in the clan.
+Hyenas also make 10 other vocalization sounds to communicate with other members of the clan.

-The size of an animal’s frontal cortex is believed to be linked to its social intelligence.
-It has been found that the hyena’s frontal cortex is similar in size to primates.
+The size of an animal’s frontal cortex relates to its social intelligence.
+Interestingly, the hyena’s front cortex is similar in size to that of a primate.